top of page

 The questions of earliest and most enduring interest to me in this regard are, firstly, whether God exists, and, secondly, whether extramental reality has a normative component (and if so, what that component is like).

-I’m also interested in a number of issues of first-order metaphysics concerning, e.g., time, being, modality, grounding, and fundamentality.
+I’m also interested in a number of issues of metaphysics concerning, e.g., grounding, essence, fundamentality, generalized identity, being, modality, and the nominalism versus realism debate.

 Philosophy of Religion